 You should bring the following items to the exam site:

-- Valid Government-issued photo identification, such as a driver’s license, matching name under which you registered
+- Valid, unexpired government-issued photo identification, such as a driver’s license, matching name under which you registered

 - One or more battery-powered, hand-held, non-programmable, dedicated financial function calculators (See Calculator Policy)

 Food and drink (including water) are not permitted in the exam room.
-Individuals who require access to food or liquids for medical reasons during any of the exam sessions are required to file a Special Accommodations Request Form with CFP Board.
 All exam sites provide access to water fountains located outside of the exam room.